juandrepanther/React-Responsive/README.md

-SELF-MADE TASKS for developing this responsible Web Page Template:
+Has Been Used:

-- create Features Page
+- AOS
-- create Documents Page
+- Three JS
-- make it responsible for mobile devices
+- React.memo()